 These financial statements are prepared on a going concern basis, which assumes that the Company will continue its operations for a reasonable period of time.
-The Company has incurred losses since its inception and had an accumulated deficit of \$4,320,648 at September 30, 2019.
+The Company has incurred losses since its inception and has an accumulated deficit of \$5,841,533 at September 30, 2021.
 The Company's ability to continue its operations and to realize assets at their carrying values is dependent upon obtaining additional financing or maintaining continued support from its shareholders and creditors, and generating profitable operations in the future.